 As well as being a support helpline, Say It Loud also campaign and use their platform to educate others on how to create safe spaces for survivors of sexual violence by teaching them the right language to use, how to respond to sexual violence disclosures and hope to provide a space in which individuals can learn how to make survivors feel validated and heard.
 We also run a blog.
 Say It Loud focusses on recovery, understanding your emotions and being in touch with yourself, this is something we reflect within our writing.
 Our writers typically share a contemporary and new approach to topics such as current affairs and life advice.
 We encourage a transparent and informed voice, using reliable sources for detailed articles (and balance when it comes to opinion pieces).

-I'm Meredith and I am the founder of Say it Loud.
-I created Say it Loud in 2020 after noticing a huge gap in support for survivors of sexual violence, specifically those that cater for all genders and provide the initial form of contact that isn't as invasive as other organisations.
-I am a qualified mental health nurse so have knowledge and expertise in working with individuals with different mental health issues, both clinically and non-clinically.
-I am trained in rape crises and receiving sexual violence disclosures.
-All of my team are also trained in receiving sexual violence disclosures and how to provide emotional support.
+Hello, I'm Meredith, and I am the founder of Say It Loud.
+I created Say it Loud in 2020 after noticing a huge gap in support for survivors of sexual violence, specifically those that cater to all genders and provide an initial form of contact that isn't as invasive as other organisations.
+Say It Loud aims to provide a safe and inclusive space for survivors to share their stories, access resources, and connect with others who have had similar experiences.

 Our ultimate goal is to break the stigma surrounding sexual violence and create a community of support and empowerment.
 I am a qualified mental health nurse, so I have knowledge and expertise in working with individuals with different mental health issues, both clinically and non-clinically.
 I believe that by combining my expertise with the mission of breaking the stigma surrounding sexual violence, I can help survivors of sexual violence to overcome their trauma and lead fulfilling lives.